Elizabeth Warren’s Rivals Start to Turn on Her

 Warren’s campaign did not immediately respond to a request for comment.
 But Buttigieg wasn’t alone in taking a shot at Warren.
 He merely offered the most direct one.

-During a call with reporters on Thursday morning, Sen. Kamala Harris (D-CA) appeared to knock Warren for transferring money from her Senate campaign prior to her presidential outfit prior to announcing her run for the presidency.
+During a call with reporters on Thursday morning, Sen. Kamala Harris' campaign (D-CA) appeared to knock Warren for transferring money from her Senate campaign prior to her presidential outfit.

 And Sen. Amy Klobuchar (D-MN), who has attempted to run in a more moderate lane in the primary, continued her derision of plans like Medicare for All and free college during a visit to the Midwest.